faceleg/node-assetify/README.md

 ## Why node-assetify?

 When I started developing on **Node.JS**, I didn't feel comfortable enough with any client-side asset manager, so I decided to roll my own.
-This is the result of that endeavor.

-Installation:
+## Setup

+Fetch from **npm**

     npm install node-assetify